 For the boss who emails you all weekend

 You can’t force your manager to chill out, but you can encourage it with this lavender-scented aromatherapy stick that writer Sara Gaynes Levy says is “like Ambien without the side effects.”
 A peacefully sleeping boss can’t send middle-of-the-night “Urgent!” emails after all.
 Make sure to tell him that you got it because he works so hard and you hope he’s getting enough sleep, so that he doesn’t spend too much time reading into things.

 For the co-worker you don’t know at all but drew in Secret Santa

-Who wouldn’t want a plant to brighten up their cubicle?
+Who wouldn’t want a plant to brighten up their home this winter?
 Even if you have no idea about your co-worker’s gardening skills, the hearty ZZ plant can tolerate low-light environments and inconsistent watering.
 It’s low-maintenance enough to feel like a gift and not an assignment.

 For the teacher who has it out for your kid

-There’s a good chance it’s nothing personal and your kid’s teacher is likely just overworked and overtired.
-Kate, a music teacher in Boston, says “bath salts are always nice, [because] teachers work hard, and they work long hours, often arriving at school around 7 a.m. and staying up late at home marking tests and homework.”
-This soothing set will help them relax — and hopefully get you on their good side.
+There’s a good chance it’s nothing personal and your kid’s teacher is just overworked and overtired.
+Kate, a music teacher in Boston, says soothing bath salts are gifts that say, “‘Thank you for spending so much time caring about my child — we’d love to know that you are taking some time for yourself now.’”
+This mineral-rich salt from the Dead Sea will help them relax — and hopefully get you on their good side.

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.